Women In Motion celebrates Japan's female photographers at Rencontres d’Arles 2024

 For the sixth straight year, Kering is a partner of Rencontres d'Arles, an annual high point in international photography.
 For this year's edition, Women In Motion, the program created by the Group to showcase women in culture and the arts, is sponsoring several exhibits and projects over the course of the festival.
 Learn more about these initiatives and read a profile of Ishiuchi Miyako, winner of the 2024 Women In Motion Award.

-Rencontres d’Arles 2024, Sous la surface
+Rencontres d’Arles 2024, Beneath the surface

 Founded over 50 years ago, the Rencontres d'Arles festival has become a flagship cultural event that promotes the institutional recognition of photography and dissemination of its rich legacy.